ATTENTION PROPERTY OWNERS

 PERSONS WHO ARE OVER 65 YEARS OF AGE-EXEMPTIONS AND DEFERRAL

-Persons who are over 65 years of age or disabled persons may file for additional exemptions and a ceiling on school taxes for their residential homestead if they became 65 during 2020 or will be 65 during 2021.
-Over-65 persons should apply for this exemption at the appraisal district office in their county.
-Over-65 persons are also eligible to defer paying the tax on their residential homestead if they wish.
+Persons who are over 65 years of age or disabled persons may file for additional exemptions and a ceiling on school taxes for their residential homestead if they became sixty-five during 2021 or will be sixty-five during 2022.
+Over-sixty-five persons should apply for this exemption at the appraisal district office in their county.
+Over-sixty-five persons are also eligible to defer paying the tax on their residential homestead if they wish.
 The taxes continue to accrue during the deferral plus interest, but no attempt will be made to force payment during the deferral.
 Details and an application may be obtained from any appraisal district or the State Comptroller.

 Persons who have been declared disabled by the Veteran’s Administration are eligible for additional exemptions on property they own.
 The declaration letter from VA is mailed annually, but the appraisal district only needs a copy in the first year of eligibility or if the percentage of disability changes.
 In certain situations where the disabled vet is 100% disabled and unemployable, their homestead can be completely exempt.
 An annual reapplication for the 100% exemption may be required by the Chief Appraiser.